-- 1. Empirical: The research will provide insights into the effectiveness of VR and distributed simulation in enhancing collaboration in real-world scenarios.
+- 1. Empirical: The research will provide insights into the effectiveness of distributed simulation in enhancing collaboration in real-world scenarios.
 For example, in healthcare, the framework will improve training outcomes by providing immersive simulations that replicate real-world conditions (Possik et al., 2021).
-In crisis management, it will enhance coordination and decision-making by enabling real-time collaboration among first responders (Jabbour et al., 2023). - 2.
-Theoretical: The research will contribute to the theoretical understanding of interoperability in long-term collaborative environments.
-The development of a sociotechnical framework that integrates DS, VR, and dynamic ontologies (including SLOs) will provide a foundation for future research in this area (Zacharewicz et al., 2009). - 3.
-Methodological: The research will provide guidelines for integrating HLA, ontologies (including SLOs), and VR in collaborative systems.
+In crisis management, it will enhance coordination and decision-making by enabling real-time collaboration among first responders (Jabbour et al., 2023). - Theoretical: The research will contribute to the theoretical understanding of interoperability in long-term collaborative environments.
+The development of a sociotechnical framework that integrates heterogeneous components/simulations (including SLOs) will provide a foundation for future research in this area (Zacharewicz et al., 2009). - 3.
+Methodological: The research will provide guidelines for integrating HLA collaborative systems.
 These guidelines will be based on the lessons learned from prototyping and experimentation in real-world use cases. - 4.
-Technical: The research will result in an open-source platform for interoperable, immersive collaboration.
+Technical: The research will result in an open-source platform for interoperable collaboration.
 The platform will be designed to be scalable and adaptable, enabling its adoption in various domains, including healthcare, crisis management, and industrial collaboration (Grangel-González et al., 2016). - 5.
 Impact: The research will have a significant impact on the fields of healthcare and crisis management by improving decision-making and collaboration.
 The framework will facilitate the integration of new tools and partners without requiring a complete system overhaul, reducing costs and increasing efficiency.
 Additionally, the research will contribute to the standardization of interoperable models, enabling their adoption in other domains.

-Positioning in the eNSEMBLE Program (Extended to 1⁄2 page)
+Positioning in the eNSEMBLE Program

 This project aligns with the eNSEMBLE program's focus on enhancing digital collaboration through innovative technologies and interoperability frameworks detailed in Theme 1 & 2.
-It directly contributes to the themes of distributed simulation, virtual reality, and long-term collaboration, particularly in the context of healthcare and crisis management.
+It directly contributes to the themes of distributed simulation and long-term collaboration, particularly in the context of healthcare and crisis management.
 The development of an open-source, scalable framework supports the program's goal of fostering sustainable, interoperable digital ecosystems.